Thank you for contacting the Health at Hand team with your medical concern.

 The penis needs to be washed once or twice a day, after fully retracting the foreskin or as much as you can.
 Instead of using soap, washing with emollients such as Oilatum bath additive, Oilatum shower gel, Cetraben bath additive, Oilatum plus shower gel Doublebase shower gel or Doublebase bath additive may be used.

 You should not retract any skin that appears to be damaged as this will cause further scarring and worsen phimosis.
 This will need surgery in later life.
-This is why we suggest you should avoid using ‘phimocure’ or tuboids.
+Therefore, we suggest you should avoid using ‘phimocure’ or tuboids.

 After washing it is important to dry the penis and any area between the foreskin and the penis thoroughly before applying any medical moisturizer or cream.